Geometry in Active Learning for Binary and Multi-class Image Segmentation: Batch-mode geometry query selection

 Recall that we assign to each supervoxel $\hat{s}_j$ an uncertainty value $U(\hat{s}_j)\geq 0$.
 We take the uncertainty of plane $p$ to be

 Finding a circular patch $p^*$ of maximum uncertainty then amounts to finding

-Similarly, we define the uncertainty of a corridor as the sum of the uncertainty values of all supervoxels lying between the four planes bounding it, between $p_1$ and $p_4$, and between $p_2$ and $p_3$ as depicted by Fig.~\ref{fig:05-boundingFunction}b.
+Similarly, we define the uncertainty of a corridor as the sum of the uncertainty values of all supervoxels lying between the four planes bounding it, between $p_1$ and $p_4$, and between $p_2$ and $p_3$ as depicted by green points in Fig.~\ref{fig:05-boundingFunction}b.
 We therefore write

 where $C_i^r(\Omega)$ represents the supervoxels lying between the four bounding planes.
 In practice, a supervoxel is considered to belong to the corridor if its center lies either between $p_1$ and $p_4$ or between $p_2$ and $p_3$, or is no further than $\kappa$ away from any of them.
-When the angles are acute, this is easily decided by checking that the dot product of the voxel coordinates with the plane normals have the same sign, provided that these normals orientations are chosen so that they all point inside the corridor.
+When the angles are acute, the membership of a voxel is decided by checking that the dot product of the voxel coordinates with the plane normals have the same sign, provided that the normals orientations are chosen so that they all point inside the corridor.